codemirror/website/site/examples/change/index.md

 # Example: Document Changes

-Intiating an editor state change from a program is done by [dispatching](##view.EditorView.dispatch) a [transaction](##state.Transaction).
+Initiating an editor state change from a program is done by [dispatching](##view.EditorView.dispatch) a [transaction](##state.Transaction).